 How can you invest a variable annuity?

 Any annuity that allows you to invest in mutual funds is a variable annuity.
 Each company has a set menu of funds to choose from – but you can only invest in the funds the company offers.
 Some funds pay interest, others try to provide growth and still others own stocks that pay dividends and will hopefully grow.
 (If you’d like more information, read “What is a dividend?”)

 Why does everyone want to sell you a variable annuity?

 Sales people make huge commissions when they do.
 I know…I used to sell them.
 When I started my career selling investments in a bank, my manager told me to sell more annuities.
-I had learned how to become a financial planner, but selling annuities wasn’t part of the course study.
+I became a successful financial planner but selling annuities wasn’t part of my strategy.
 When I asked him why he wanted me to do so.
 He told me that it would help increase my income.
 It had nothing to do with taking care of the clients.
 Shortly after that conversation, I quit.